Postage stamps and postal history of Taiwan: Republic of Formosa

 In 1895 China ceded Taiwan to Japan.
 The Taiwanese reacted by establishing the short-lived Republic of Formosa, which issued its own stamps.
+The republic is often called the "Black Flag Republic" in philatelic contexts.

 Japanese rule

 Under Japanese rule, Taiwanese mail was handled as part of the Japanese postal system.
 After the surrender of Japan in August 1945, the postal system continued to operate locally, and on 21 October 1945, it issued 3-sen and 5-sen stamps, the design consisting of a large numeral and the imperial chrysanthemum.
 Despite the official transfer of Taiwan to the Republic of China on 25 October, on the 31st a 10-sen stamp of the same design was issued.
 (An additional five values were printed but never issued.)